-HS is not used in crustal anomaly modeling because the number of points in practical data sets is too large, but Whaler (1994) inverted a 2º by 2º grid of MAGSAT satellite crustal anomalies using depleted basis HS, using it to downward continue the field from satellite altitude to just above the Earth’s surface.
+HS is not used in crustal anomaly modeling because the number of points in practical data sets is too large, but Whaler (1994) inverted a 2º by 2º grid of MAGSAT satellite crustal anomaly vector data using depleted basis HS, using it to downward continue the field from satellite altitude to just above the Earth’s surface.
 With the computational resources available then, she was only able to retain every other basis point in latitude and longitude even over a continental-sized area of the globe (an 80º by 80º area centered on Africa), with consequent loss of resolution.
 She also found that a sparse distribution of points was required over the remainder of the globe to avoid ringing.
 Another disadvantage of depleted basis HS is that the arrangement of depleted basis points is subjective.
-However, it simplifies the inversion of total field anomaly data, since the basis functions for their expansion can be chosen to be those for the vertical component (at a limited subset of the actual data points), simplifying the matrix element calculations (Langel and Whaler, 1996).
+However, it simplifies the inversion of total field anomaly data, since the basis functions for their expansion can be chosen to be those for the vertical component (at a limited subset of the actual data points), in which case the matrix elements can be calculated straightforwardly (Langel and Whaler, 1996).

 A more satisfactory application of HS uses sparse matrix techniques, allowing the full basis to be retained.
 Unpublished models using the conjugate gradient algorithm based on satellite anomaly data are very similar to those obtained using other global methods, and also compare favorably with Whaler’s (1994) depleted basis models over Africa.
-HS (and depleted basis HS) coefficients can be converted into an infinite series of spherical harmonic coefficients that give power spectra similar to those obtained from SHA at low degree, but typically have less power at higher degrees.
+HS (and depleted basis HS) coefficients can be converted into an infinite series of SH coefficients that give power spectra similar to those obtained from SHA at low degree, but typically have less power at higher degrees.

 Achache et al. (1987) used the same basis functions to model satellite data, but reduced the size of the linear system by recognizing that they fall to negligibly small values quickly with lateral distance from the point at which the solution is being calculated.
 They thus included only those related to data points close to the point of interest, reducing the dimensions of the matrix to be inverted from the number of data to the number of ‘nearby’ data points.
 Their recommendation is that points within a horizontal distance 3h, where h is satellite altitude, be included.
 In addition, they used principal component analysis to stabilize the inversion of the resulting (smaller) matrix by including only those eigenvectors associated with the largest eigenvalues.
 The decision as to how many eigenvectors to include is subjective, but the eigenvalue spectrum shows a rapid fall off for satellite data acquired above 200 km altitude, making the choice relatively clear-cut.
 Previously, Langel et al. (1984) used principal component analysis to stabilize the calculation of ES solutions.